 They must interpret, analyze and draw conclusions about information based on science and data.

-In other words, they can’t just make decisions based on a gut instinct.
+In other words, they can’t just make decisions based on gut instinct.

 Also, compassionate NP can endure tough times with trying patients.

 Fortunately, nurse practitioners will always be in demand within the nursing profession.
-According to the BLS, the projected change in employment over the next 10 years is about 45%.
-That’s a whopping 41% more than the typical growth rate of jobs.
+According to the BLS, the projected change in employment is 45% from 2020 to 2030.
+That’s a whopping four times more than the typical growth rate of jobs.

 This is due to a myriad of factors.
 However, one of the main reasons is that as the baby boomer population continues to age, they will require more nurses.